tanhakabir/SwiftAudioPlayer/README.md

 ### Requirements

-SwiftAudioPlayer is only available for iOS 10.0 and higher.
+SwiftAudioPlayer is available for iOS 10.0 and higher.

 ## Getting Started